LindeBC/WardrobeDX/README.md

 # WardrobeDX
-A small BC extension for saving, grouping, and equipping outfits
+A small BC Chrome extension for saving, grouping, and equipping outfits.

+* Create outfits
+* Create groups
+* Assign outfits to groups as desired
+* Rename groups with a double-click
+* Import/Export outfits as JSON